 A company whose business was built on paper had the entirety of its contingent worker base built on the same.
 Still using paper timesheets, collection boxes and mail tracking systems, Yoh’s client needed to update its managed services and payroll processes.
 And they needed it done quickly.

 With outdated tracking methods, scattered onboarding systems and disorganized services across the board, Yoh implemented consistent standard and automated processes from top to bottom.
 Including onboarding and offboarding to keep contingent worker statuses current and accurate, the payroll system made reporting time and getting people paid for it infinitely smoother.
-And the installation of a managed services program found time for internal recruiters to do their actual jobs – internal sourcing
+And the installation of a managed services program found time for internal recruiters to do their actual jobs – internal sourcing and hiring.

 With a squeaky clean payroll system and an MSP program that delivered efficiencies at every intersection, Yoh’s client found savings it never knew it had.
 Now seeing visibility into all aspects of its talent, the company now knows where to allocate new resources or cut back on spending, and also know which way the business is headed at any given moment.
 Pretty nice, huh?